Skip to main content

 1.000001,1.0000001,1.000000000001,1.000001,1.0000001,1.000000000001

-We upload the CSV to Guandata BI, select the first three columns as DOUBLE type, and the last three columns as STRING type.
-In BI preview, the actual displayed results are as follows:
+Upload the CSV to Guandata BI, set the first three columns to DOUBLE, and set the last three columns to STRING.
+Previewing the data in BI shows the following actual display result:

-Reason: In the Guandata BI system, floating point numbers have display precision.
-The default floating point precision is 6 decimal places, and the 7th decimal place is the error bit.
-The data stored at the Spark bottom layer has higher precision (refer to STRING type), and calculations and filtering are based on the bottom layer stored data.
+Cause: In Guandata BI, floating-point numbers have display precision.
+The default floating-point precision is six decimal places, and the seventh decimal place is treated as the error digit.
+The data stored by Spark at the underlying layer has higher precision, as shown by the STRING type.
+Calculations and filtering are performed based on the underlying stored data.

-Based on the above dataset, create an ETL, keeping only the fields col7 and col7_2, subtract 0.5 from col7, then multiply by 0.1, then use round to get an approximation.
-Round will do 4-round-5-up based on the truncated next digit, retaining the specified decimal places.
+Based on the dataset above, create an ETL that keeps only the required fields col7 and col7\_2.
+Subtract 0.5 from col7, multiply by 0.1, and then use round to approximate the value.
+The round function rounds based on the next truncated digit and keeps the specified number of decimal places.

-We can see that both groups of data get 0.05 after direct calculation, but when doing round(1), the results are different.
-According to the original data calculation of col7_2, we expect the calculation result should be the column "string displayed as numeric", but actually the data stored in Spark should be the "string" data, with more than ten decimal places (double decimal part can be precise to 15 decimal places), and the last digit is the error number generated by calculation.
+We can see that both rows calculate to 0.05 directly, but the results differ when round(1) is applied.
+Based on the original col7_2 data, we might expect the result to match the column that displays the string as a numeric value.
+However, the data actually stored in Spark should match the string data and can contain more than ten decimal places.
+The decimal part of a DOUBLE can be precise to 15 decimal places, and the last digit is an error produced by calculation.

-Create a dataset containing the value 0.000000000000000000001 (21 decimal places), or create a new numeric type field in BI, both display as 0; convert this value to text STRING, it displays as scientific notation.
-As shown in the figure below, filtering col21 >0 can filter out this data.
+Create a dataset containing the value 0.000000000000000000001 (21 decimal places), or create a numeric field in BI.
+The preview displays it as 0.
+If the value is converted to STRING, it is displayed in scientific notation.
+In the example below, filtering by col21 > 0 can still return this row.

 Solution

-For the first case above, if you don't use the round function to approximate the numeric value, wanting to filter out the 0.05 calculated from col7, you won't get results.
-Comparison of two filtering results is shown in the figure below.
+In the first case above, if round is not used to approximate the value, filtering for the 0.05 calculated from col7 returns no result.
+The comparison of the two filtering results is shown below.

 FAQ

-Reason: In BI, when creating new calculated fields, selecting "numeric" type or performing mathematical calculations on field values, the output type defaults to double.
-The system rounds the data and retains 6 decimal places, then automatically removes trailing zeros.
-For example, if the data after rounding is 1.0, it displays as 1; if the data is 0.100000, it displays as 0.1.
+Cause: When creating a calculated field in BI, selecting the numeric type or performing mathematical calculations on field values makes the output type DOUBLE by default.
+The system rounds data to six decimal places and automatically removes trailing zeros.
+For example, if the rounded value is 1.0, it displays as 1; if the value is 0.100000, it displays as 0.1.

-Reason: The values 1421.75 and 0.06 seen in BI are already rounded results, not representing the original accurate data.
-85.305 is the result of rounding the calculation result, retaining 6 decimal places, equivalent to round(6), which has different precision from round(2), so the results cannot be guaranteed to be equal.
+Cause: The values 1421.75 and 0.06 shown in BI are already rounded results and do not represent the original precise data.
+85.305 is the result of rounding the calculation result to six decimal places, equivalent to round(6).
+It has different precision from round(2), so equality is not guaranteed.